kevinzhuang01/srp_2025/_profiles/clementbosomtwe.md

 organization: Shorter College
 department: Computer Science
 pronouns: He/Him/His
-biography: "Clement Fred Bosomtwe is a detail-oriented professional from Ghana, currently pursuing an Associate Degree in Computer Science at Shorter College in the United States with a 4.0 GPA.
+biography: Clement Fred Bosomtwe is a detail-oriented professional from Ghana, currently pursuing an Associate Degree in Computer Science at Shorter College in the United States with a 4.0 GPA.
 With a background in Building Technology and experience in estate and maintenance management at Tetteh Quarshie Memorial Hospital, he transitioned to technology, driven by a passion for software engineering, cybersecurity, and AI-driven solutions.
 He and his team received recognition for securing second place in the National HBCU C2 2024-2025 App Design Competition with Elevate.ai, an AI tutoring platform.
-He also participated in the Cyber Guardiansâ\x80\x99 Operation Stampede Shield Hackathon (2025), assisted at the AR-HDSSB 25 Bootcamp (2025), and attended the BE@US-RSE 25 Conference (2025).
-As a Math Tutor, Basketball Team Manager, and International Representative in Shorter Collegeâ\x80\x99s Student Government Association, he promotes STEM inclusivity.
-Passionate about leveraging technology to solve real-world problems, especially in data security for developing regions, Clement aims to build innovative, accessible systems that bridge global digital divides."
+He also participated in the Cyber Guardians’ Operation Stampede Shield Hackathon (2025), assisted at the AR-HDSSB 25 Bootcamp (2025), and attended the BE@US-RSE 25 Conference (2025).
+As a Math Tutor, Basketball Team Manager, and International Representative in Shorter College’s Student Government Association, he promotes STEM inclusivity.
+Passionate about leveraging technology to solve real-world problems, especially in data security for developing regions, Clement aims to build innovative, accessible systems that bridge global digital divides.
 academic_status: Community College Student
 year_in_program: 2nd
 research_area: Computer Science; Data Science; Machine Learning/AI; Mathematics